JanMiksovsky/carousel-with-tabs/README.md

 both components support the same convention: when a property backing an attribute changes, the component raises an event.
 The event's name is the attribute's name, plus `-changed`, e.g., `selected-index-changed`.

+Note that this binding works in both directions: clicking on a tab changes the image shown and, in the other direction, using touch/keyboard/trackpad to change the image shown updates the selected tab.